kulotsystems/subedit/ReadMe.md

 This is a tool to sync movie subtitles in `SRT` format.
 I wrote this in year 2014 for myself who was very addicted to watching movies, but not very good at comprehending English dialogs.
-I was also just starting to learn and develop small projects using `PHP` and `JavaScript` during that time, so this project is a perfect way to get my hands dirty!
+I was also just starting to learn and develop small projects using `PHP` and `JavaScript` during that time, so this project was a perfect way to get my hands dirty!

 Please forgive my younger self for any dirty and unsecured code.